 So, an egg from a hen raised in a cage will have much less nutritional value than the egg of a hen raised out on an organic field.
 As Kastel says, “The real reason egg quality and hen health matter for your health are for the incredible nutrient profile of the soil, the hens, and the eggs.
 Each day you are taking incredibly curative medicine in the form of food.”

 Here’s what each of the above terms means, exactly:

 Caged: Pretty simple.
 The hens were raised in cages.
 This is bad news for the hen, and for their eggs.
 In fact, caged hens are 7.77 times more likely to produce eggs that harbor salmonella.

 Free-Range Eggs: This label is markedly better.
-It means the hens are free to roam, though they’re still kept in an enclosed area that might may be small or not have enough grass.
-This term is regulated by the USDA, which is helpful.
+It means the hens are free to roam, though they’re still kept in an enclosed area that might be quite small or not have enough grass.
+This term is at least regulated by the USDA, which is helpful.

-Pasture-Raised: The best, by far.
-It means the hens are free to roam and graze freely in a large open pasture.
+Pasture-Raised Eggs: Pasture-raised eggs are the healthiest eggs, no question.
+Pasture-raised means that the hens are free to roam and graze freely in a large open pasture.
 Humane Farm Animal Care, a nonprofit, has a pasture-raised standard to ensure that farmers allow 108 ft2 per bird.
 Their Certified Humane Raised & Handled Certification ensures that hens are treated humanely, and is approved by the ASPCA.
 This good treatment translates to the healthiest eggs by far: pasture-raised eggs have double the omega-3 fatty acids, nearly twice the vitamin E, and a 38% higher vitamin A concentration than eggs from caged hens.